FernandoSLuz/match3/Docs/README.md

 # Docs Index

-This folder contains detailed documentation for the MatchTree project.
+This folder contains detailed documentation for the Lighthouse project.

 ## Sections